bevyengine/rfcs/rfcs/12-primitive-shapes.md

 In this potential bounding and collision interface, translation and rotation are **not** defined using bevy's `Transform` components, nor are they stored in the base primitive shape types.
 This is because types that implement `Bounding` and `Collider` must be fully self-contained.
 This:

-* makes the API simpler when using these components in functions and systems
+* Makes the API simpler when using these components in functions and systems
-* ensures bounding and collision types use an absolute minimum of memory
+* Ensures bounding and collision types use an absolute minimum of memory
-* prevents errors caused by nonuniform scale invalidating the shape of the primitive.
+* Prevents errors caused by nonuniform scale invalidating the shape of the primitive

 Instead, changes to the parent's `GlobalTransform` should be used to derive a new primitive on scale changes - as well as a new translation and rotation if required.

+Note: We could use transforms in the future _if_ the `translation`, `rotation`, and `scale` fields were distinct components, and shape primitives could be bundled with a `translation` or `rotation` where applicable.

-Although bounding and collision are out of scope of this RFC, this helps to explain why primitive shape types contain no positional information.
-This hypothetical bounding/collision interface shows how the base primitive shapes can be composed to build common game engine functinality without adding memory overhead.
+This hypothetical bounding/collision interface shows how the base primitive shapes can be composed to build common game engine functinality without adding memory overhead and highlight the incompatibility of shape primitives with the `Transform` component.

 ### Meshing